Cosmetic Surgery Tips

 A tummy tuck procedure is designed to remove excess, loose skin and tissue, and tighten up underlying muscle following dramatic weight loss.
 Although the procedure will not remove excess fat from the abdominal area, it can be done in conjunction with a liposuction procedure to remove fat.

-In a tummy tuck procedure, Dr. Deuber will make a horizontal incision going from one hipbone across to the other.
-The skin and underlying tissue are then gently lifted up, tightened, and then re-draped over the new abdominal shape.
-Excess skin and tissue are removed, and the remainder is sutured back into place.
-Dr. Deuber will also tighten up the underlying abdominal muscles.
-In addition, he can make an incision around the navel, and reposition the belly button.
+In a tummy tuck procedure performed by Dr. Deuber, a horizontal incision is made from one hipbone to the other.
+This incision allows for the skin and underlying tissue to be gently lifted, tightened, and re-draped over the new abdominal shape.
+Any excess skin and tissue are meticulously removed, and the remaining skin is carefully sutured back into place.
+This meticulous process results in a smoother and more toned appearance of the abdomen.

 Believe it or not, burning or itching sensations in the abdominal region following a tummy tuck procedure are perfectly normal.
 When any incision is made into the body, nerves that conduct sensation are severed.
 While the body is working to “rewire” these nerves, or create entirely new nerve pathways, pain sensations may go into hyper-overdrive.
 This rewiring will take the form of burning, raw, or itching sensations.
 Over time, generally by three to four months, most of these sensations will have faded.